JAlcocerT/JAlcocerT/content/blog/ai-t2s-yt-workflow.md

 date: 2024-11-07
 draft: false
 tags: ["Tinkering"]
-description: 'How to use AI to share more (and hopefully better video content) with others'
+description: 'How to use AI to share more (and hopefully better) video content with others'
 summary: 'How Im slowly getting better at publishing to Youtube and creating content.'
 url: 'my-youtube-ai-workflow'
 ---

-It all started with the [DJI OA5 Pro](https://jalcocert.github.io/JAlcocerT/dji-osmo-action-5-pro/)
+It all started with the [DJI **OA5 Pro**](https://jalcocert.github.io/JAlcocerT/dji-osmo-action-5-pro/)

-It takes ~1h48min/41.5GB of video at 2.7k/RS/Standard/60fps to fill the internal memory.

 ...And continued with the [**x300** *as a video creation center...*](https://jalcocert.github.io/JAlcocerT/asrock-x300-home-server/#video-editing-101)